amusecode/amuse/doc/install/install-prerequisites-osx.rst

 MPI2
 ----
-MacPorts provides packages for mpich2 and openmpi.
+MacPorts provides packages for mpich and openmpi.
 Although you can probably install both, this is not recommended.
 We suggest you install openmpi.